 “Content delivery network” is abbreviated as CDN.
 In essence, it’s an interconnected network of servers spread out geographically.
 Its goal is to help deliver the company’s content faster.

-Most of the time, these servers are kept in data centers linked to the Internet Service Provider (ISP).
+These servers are usually in data centers linked to the Internet Service Provider (ISP).
 The CDN DNS server will generally answer a DNS request by providing the Internet Protocol address nearest to the request’s geographic origin.

 Assume you’re in India and wish to connect to a server in Canada.
 Your web browser would typically require a DNS request.
-Whenever you search the internet, your computer (DNS client) sends a request to a DNS server.
+Your computer (DNS client) requests a DNS server whenever you search the internet.

 Typically, this is virtually instantaneous, although it gets affected by physical distance.
 So, a request from a computer in Canada to a server in Canada would be significantly faster than one from a laptop in India.